lucasrgt/sqlbn/README.md

 <h3>Configuration</h3>

 Create a configuration file named <code>sqlbn.yaml</code> or <code>sqlbn.yml</code>
-then configure the directories of the folder containing the queries and the output query file directory.
+then configure the directories of the folder containing the queries and the output query file directory and to-generate sql file name.

 <b>Example:</b> <code>sqlbn.yaml</code>